 The placement exam is designed to determine the appropriate level of language study.
 It is not a pass or fail exam.

-- Navigate and sign in to MySlice.
+- Using your NetID and password, log in to MySlice.

 Non-English Language Exams

 If you have studied any of the following languages either formally or informally, lived in a country where that language is the dominant spoken language, or grown up in a household that spoke that language, you must take a placement exam before being allowed to register for any course in that language.
 Please contact <firstname.lastname@example.org> or the Program /Language Coordinators below with questions.